lwjglgamedev/vulkanbook/bookcontents/chapter-06/chapter-06.md

 }
 ```

 As you can see the `ModelData` class is quite similar to the `VulkanModel` one.
-The difference here is that the `ModelData` class holds the raw date for the model, while the `VulkanModel` class holds references to that information loaded in GPU buffers.
+The difference here is that the `ModelData` class holds the raw data of the model, while the `VulkanModel` class holds references to that information loaded in GPU buffers.

 Going back to the `VulkanModel`class, the `transformModels` method will return as many `VulkanModel` instances as `ModelData` instances received.
 It will encapsulate all the buffers and data copy creations operations.
 As it has been shown before, each `VulkanMesh` instance has two buffers, one for positions and another one for the indices.
 These buffers will be used by the GPU while rendering but we need to access them form the CPU in order to load the data into them.
 We could use buffers that are accessible from both the CPU and the GPU, but the performance would be worse than buffers that can only used by the GPU.
 So, how do we solve this?
 The answer is by using intermediate buffers: